-The following is a list of all news updates on the site from the previous years, beginning with the most recent year past.
+The following is a list of all news updates on the site from the previous years, starting with my very first post on July 27, 2000.
 All current updates will be on the Home page.
 All calendar dates on this site are in standard American notation: Month/Day/Year.

 Happy New Year, Hobbitses!

 Well, 2014 is here, and I'm finally getting around to a movie review I should have done several days ago, but it took a while to decide if I should bother.
 Peter Jackson continues his expansive, overblown, and over-long adaptation of Tolkien's The Hobbit, the second film in his trilogy being subtitled The Desolation of Smaug.
 Anyone who has read the book and seen this film knows that title is incorrect, and that's just one of many things wrong with it.